Managing stormwater better to protect water quality

 New information gained from this project guides landowners in managing drainage efforts to keep soil on the land.
 It also improves the strategic implementation of on-the-ground projects that limit runoff and the effects of water movement during a storm.

-Alec Scott is Ausable Bayfield Conservation Authority (ABCA) Water and Planning Manager.
+Alec Scott is the former Ausable Bayfield Conservation Authority (ABCA) Water and Planning Manager (now retired).
 He was Project Manager for the RSWMM project.
 The model is an exciting new tool, according to Alec.

 “When combined with continued support for strategic on-the-ground water-quality projects and long-term monitoring, the model has the potential to be a valuable tool to support the work being done to protect and improve water quality in Lake Huron.”